 Optical Microscope

 An optical microscope will provide visual feedback to aid in positioning both the sample and probes.
-Long working distance objectives give greater flexibility and movement of the probes.
+These microscopes need a long working distance so there is enough space between the lens and the sample for the probes and manipulators.

 Probe Station Applications